Skip to main content

 3. Scores by strategy — ranks remaining candidates using your optimize strategy:

-• throughput: highest tokens per second
+• tps-focus: Aggressively maximize tokens per second

 4. Selects and routes — selects from the ranked list, favoring higher-scored providers